askui/askui/docs/docs/api/03-Element-Descriptions/matching.md

 **Important: _Matching only returns the best matching element when you use it with `get()`_**

 A bit of playing around to find a matching description is sometimes needed:
-E.g. `puzzle piece` can fail while `an icon showing a puzzle piece` might work.
+E.g., `puzzle piece` can fail while `an icon showing a puzzle piece` might work.
-Generally the more detail the better.
+Generally, the more detail the better.

 We also recommend to not restrict the type of element by using the general selector `element()` as shown in the examples below.